 But Earth’s gravity was able to pull the moon into its orbit.
 And the moon has remained orbiting Earth ever since.

 The formation of the moon had profound effects for Earth’s climate.
 Not only did the moon slow down Earth’s rotation, but the impact tilted Earth on its axis.

 This is when the Earth started to have seasons.
 Because the moon stabilizes the Earth from wobbling, Earth also developed a more balanced climate.

 Asteroids and comets pelted Earth

-At the end of the Hadean Eon, the Earth was in the late bombardment stage.
+At the end of the Hadean Eon, the Earth was still in the late heavy bombardment stage.
 Asteroids and comets pelted Earth.

 We know it wasn’t only Earth because we can see these impacts all around our solar system.